Skip to content

 enabled: false

-The SPA has three zones: a header (top bar with brand mark, version/edition badge, and operational stats), a sidebar (navigation links with Lucide icons), and a content area (the active view).
+The interface has three zones: a header (top bar with brand mark and operational stats), a sidebar (navigation links), and a content area.

 Click any sidebar item to navigate.
-The active item is highlighted with a neon green (#00FFA3) left border and text color.
+The active item has a neon green left border.

 Dashboard layout-dashboard System health tiles, telemetry summary, quick actions